ggskunk/vs/README.md

  -v: Print version

- -i inputfile: Get list of addresses to search from specified file
+ -i inputfile: Get list of addresses/prefixes to search from specified file

  -o outputfile: Output results to the specified file